-On arterial and collector roadways, the county will require utility design plans associated with a Development Permit to pothole for existing utility locations to verify that the design has no conflicts with existing utilities.
-The county may require potholing in other situations and on other roadways depending on the type of facility and scope of the work.
+On arterial and collector roadway, work subject to a Development Permit shall pothole for existing utility locations to verify that the design has no conflicts with existing utilities.
+The County may require potholing in other situations and on other roadways depending on the type of facility and scope of the work.
 Any conflicts with existing utilities including storm or sanitary will be resolved prior to excavation for installation of the utility.